vikashyap/react-frontEnd-redux/README.md

-## App created in React and Redux Library.
+## App created in React and Redux Librarys.

 ### 1.Redux is a predictable state container for JavaScript apps.`